| | |

 Bringing eggs to room temperature is important because it impacts the structure, texture, and even flavor of your baked goods.

-Eggs help create stability and structure in batter, as well as to bind all other ingredients together.
-The reason room temperature eggs are important is because they blend more evenly in batter and help doughs rise.
+Eggs help create stability and structure in batter and bind all other ingredients together.
+Room-temperature eggs are important because they blend more evenly in batter and help dough rise.

 The temperature of eggs also affects baking time.

-Never leave your eggs at room temperature for more than 1 hour, 30 minutes is best if you are leaving them on the counter.
-Here are two quick methods to bringing eggs to room temperature that is quicker and safer than leaving them on the counter.
+Never leave your eggs at room temperature for more than 1 hour; 30 minutes is best if you are leaving them on the counter.
+Here are two quick methods to bringing eggs to room temperature that are quicker and safer than leaving them on the counter.

 1. Place your eggs in a bowl or a container.

-2. Turn on the hot tap water until the water is warm and comfortable, but not too hot (you don’t want the eggs to begin cooking!)
+2. Turn on the hot tap water until it is warm and comfortable but not too hot (you don’t want the eggs to begin cooking!).

 3. Place the bowl of eggs in the sink and let the water run over the eggs for 2 to 5 minutes.